Collecting rent from tenants doesn’t have to be a hassle.

 Stessa also offers automated reporting and tracking.
 The platform automatically generates financial reports for you.
 It tracks your expenses, creates balance sheets, cash flow reports, and more.

-And if you choose to bank with Stessa, it seamlessly integrates with the rent collection app.
+And if you choose to manage your finances with Stessa Cash Management, it seamlessly integrates with the Stessa app.

 How do I keep track of my rental income?